 Difference Between Bracketing and HDR

 HDR stands for High Dynamic Range and it’s a function you would use to obtain instant results.
-The camera will blend multiple images together for you without the need of using Photoshop.
+If using the Auto Exposure Bracketing your camera will blend multiple images together for you without the need of using Photoshop, the result is an HDR image.

-I’ve personally never used HDR since I find that more often than not the final image will look unnatural.
+I’ve personally never used HDR since I find that more often than not the final image will look unnatural and I prefer to edit manually.

 I hope you have a good grasp of what exposure bracketing is and why it’s important to achieve good results by giving you great control over the dynamic range of your photographs.